deviantlycan/openapi-generator-templates/generator-templates/JavaSpring/spring-boot-lombok-actuator/readme.md

 Spring Boot with Lombok and Actuator
 =======================================

+## Overview
-These templates allow for use of Lombok in generated models and Actuator Health and Info endpoint inclusion.
+This template set allow for use of Lombok in generated models and Actuator Health and Info endpoint inclusion.
+They are not enabled by default, but are enabled with "additional-properties"

+## Additional Properties
-This template set relies on the additional properties
+This template set relies on the additional properties listed in this table

 | Name         | Data Type | Description                                |
 |--------------|-----------|--------------------------------------------|
 | useLombok    | Boolean   | Enables Lombok for models                  |
 | useActuator  | Boolean   | Enables Actuator Health and Info           |
 | actuatorPath | String    | Sets path for Actuator (default: basePath) |

+**Note**: The default basePath for teh actuatorPath property is the basepath that is defined in the OpenApi spec, not the literal word "basepath"

 ## Use
 ```